kernelci/kernelci-core/doc/schema-job.rst

         "properties": {
             "_id": {
                 "type": "string",
-                "description": "The ID associated with this job" },
+                "description": "The ID associated with this object" },
+            "created_on": {
+                "type": "object",
+                "description": "Creation date of the object",
+                "properties": {
+                    "$date": {
+                        "type": "number",
+                        "description": "Milliseconds from epoch time"
+                    }
+                }
+            },
             "private": {
                 "type": "boolean",